dmanjunath/node-redshift/README.md

 ### Query API
 Please see examples/ folder for full code examples using both raw connections and connection pools.

-For those looking for a library to build robus, injection safe SQL, I like [sql-bricks](http://csnw.github.io/sql-bricks/) to build query strings.
+For those looking for a library to build robust, injection safe SQL, I like [sql-bricks](http://csnw.github.io/sql-bricks/) to build query strings.

-Both Raw Connections and Connection Pool connections have a `query()` function that's bound to the initialized Redshift object.
-However, Raw Connections require additional connect and disconnect calls.
+Both Raw Connections and Connection Pool connections have two query functions that are bound to the initialized Redshift object: `query()` and a `parameterizedQuery()`.

-All `query()` functions support **both callback and promise style**.
+All `query()` and `parameterizedQuery()` functions support **both callback and promise style**.
 If there's a function as a third argument, the callback will fire.
 If there's no third function argument, but instead (query, [options]).then({})... the promise will fire.

 ```javascript
 //raw connection